-The poem produced employs poetic techniques competently but the subject matter lacks depth of emotions.
-However, if the teacher is trying to differentiate between the works of younger pupils and that of AI, this will not be beneficial to the task.
+The poem employs poetic techniques competently, but the subject matter lacks depth of emotion.
+However, if the teacher is trying to differentiate between the works of younger pupils and AI, this fact will not benefit the task.

 4.7.
 Clarification Questions